xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/addkit.1.rst

 ***********

-The \ **addkit**\  command install a kit on the xCAT management node from a kit tarfile or directory, creating xCAT database definitions for kit, kitrepo, kitcomponent.
+The \ **addkit**\  command installs a kit on the xCAT management node from a kit tarfile or directory.
+It creates xCAT database definitions for the kit, kitrepo, and kitcomponent.

-Note: The xCAT support for Kits is only available for Linux operating systems.
+\ **Note:**\  xCAT Kit support is ONLY available for Linux operating systems.

 *******